Continuing Medical Education

 - Kimberly Breeding, Executive Assistant to the Provost, KCU-Kansas City

-- Josh Cox, DO, FACOFP, Campus Dean, KCU-Kansas City
+- Josh Cox, DO, FACOFP, Executive Dean, KCU-Kansas City

-- Gautam Desai, DO, FACOFP, Professor, Primary Care, KCU-Kansas City
+- Gautam Desai, DO, FACOFP, Chair of Primary Care, KCU-Kansas City

 - Alex Hopkins, MEd, Director of Alumni Development, Advancement, KCU-Kansas City